PetraOleum/2016-Notes/Computability and Complexity.markdown

 Build a machine that nondeterministically selects k elements of G, then checks if they are a clique.
 The first part is linear, the second is quadratic.

+####CNF-SAT &le;<sup>p</sup><sub>m</sub> Clique

+&Phi; in CNF &rarr; graph G of number k, i.e. converting a problem of the CNF-SAT type to a Clique problem, and proving that the CNF-SAT problem is polynomial-time computable if and only if the Clique problem is.

+* &Phi; is a formula in conjunctive normal form, e.g. (A &or; B &or; &not;C) &and; (A &or; &not;B) &and; (B &or; C)
+* k = the number of clauses in &Phi;
+* The vertices in G will be the occurrences of literals in &Phi;&mdash;if the same literal occurs more than once, they will have two different nodes in G. In our example the nodes will be A, B, &not;C, A, &not;B, B, C.[^nodelabelling]
+* We put an edge between two vertices if they are in different clauses and they aren't the negations of each other

+[^nodelabelling]: As there can be only one of an element in a set, the set can be considered {0, 1, 2, 3&hellip;}, but _labelled_ with A, B, &not;C etc.

+Claim: G has a k-Clique if and only if &Phi; is satisfiable

+Proof: &rArr; We have k clauses, so if we make all the literals in a clique true&mdash;and the rest whichever&mdash;we satisfy our formula, because nothing is connected to anything in the same clause or it's inverse.

+Note that you can't always generate a CNF &Phi; by the reverse process.

+&lArr; If the formula is satisfiable, then pick some way to satisfy it.
+You must have made at least one thing from every clause true.
+The fact that it's possible to do that means that you can find that clique in the graph.

+####Independent sets

+Given a graph G = (V, E), where V is the vertices and E is the edges, an independent set is a subset U &sube; V such that no two elements of U are connected by an edge.

+The _Independent Set Problem_ is:

+* Input: Graph G, number k
+* Question: Does G have an independent set of size k?

+Theorem: The independent set problem is NP-complete (proof: homework).
+It's the inverse of the clique problem.

+####The colourability problem

+Definition: C is a finite set of colours, G = (V, E) is a graph.
+A colouring of G is a map from &Chi;: V &rarr; C such that if you have two vertices joined by an edge they have different colours.

+Definition: if k is an integer, the K colourability problem (written k-Col) is given by:

+* Input: A graph G
+* Question: Is G k-colourable

+Note: k is not part of the input

+Observation: If k = 0, 1, or 2, then k-Col &isin; P &mdash; a graph is 0-Col if and only if it has not vertices; it is 1-Col if and only if there are no edges; if k = 2 then there is a little bit of work to do.

+Proof that 2-Col &isin; P:

+Start with some graph, pick two colours, pick a vertices, and start colouring from there.
+Continue until the entire graph is coloured, or you colour two adjacent things the same colour.
+If that happens then you know whether or not it is possible to colour the graph at all.
+This takes quadratic time, because you have to search for each edge.

+Theorem: if k &ge; 3 then k-Col is NP-complete.

+First, k-Col is always &isin; NP.
+Nondeterministically colour the entire graph, then check if you coloured it right&mdash;this happens to be linear time.

+Second, k-Col is NP-hard:

+Lemma 1: if k &ge; 3, then 3-Col &le;<sup>p</sup><sub>m</sub> k-Col.

+Lemma 2: 3-CNF-SAT &le;<sup>p</sup><sub>m</sub> 3-Col.

+#####Proof of Lemma 1

+We start with a graph G, which we turn into G&prime;.
+Then we prove that G is 3-colourable &hArr; G' is k-colourable.
+That is, we convert the G problem to the G&prime; one, and if the G&prime; is solvable.

+To convert, add to G a k-3 clique, and connect each point of the clique to G. You have to spend k-3 of your colours on the clique, and are only left with 3 to colour the original G. If you can colour G with three colours you can colour G&prime; and vice versa.

+#####Proof of Lemma 2

+Start with a propositional formula &Phi; in 3-CNF and convert it to a graph G. &Phi; is satisfiable if and only if G is 3-colourable.

+Begin by drawing three nodes, R, G, and B. For every propositional variable P &isin; &Phi;, we draw three nodes P, &not;P, and B (the same B as before).

 ##Footnotes